drjonesy/py3exe/README.md

 ```bash
 [SOLVED] missing VCRUNTIME140.dll
 ```
-(if you encounter issues concerning missing .dll files the refer to the syntax for line 25)
+(if you encounter issues concerning missing .dll files then refer to the syntax for line 25)